MicrosoftDocs/winrt-api/windows.applicationmodel.activation/activationkind.md

 > Not supported in Windows 8 and Windows 8.1 apps.

 ### -field LockScreen:17
 The app was activated as the lock screen.
-Introduced in Windows 10 (10.0.10240).
+Introduced in Windows 10, version 1507 (10.0.10240).

 ### -field PickerReturned:1000
 Windows Phone only.
 The app was activated after the completion of a picker.